aws/aws-app-mesh-examples/walkthroughs/howto-ingress-enhancements/README.md

 ```
  and see if the service correctly gives you a color back.

-## Step 6: Test out Ingress Enhancements Configuration
+## Step 6: Demo Ingress Enhancements Scenarios

 ### Hostname Matching

-Here we will set up the mesh with an example to test matching on Hostnames in Gateway Routes.
+Here we will set up the mesh with an example to demo matching on Hostnames in Gateway Routes.

 The Gateway Route specification that will be using is: